modelica/ModelicaSpecification/styleguide.md

   der(x) = -x;
 ```

-Each line should fit within the width of the page, using hard line breaks and manual indentation of continued lines to meet this requirement.
+Each line should fit within the width of the page.
+Use hard line breaks and manual indentation of continued lines to meet this requirement.

 ### Grammar (extended BNF) listings